ModeStreet/qa-challenge-1/challenge.md

 ## Requirements

-- Perform Automated Testing vs Manual Testing
+- Perform Automated Testing and Manual Testing
 - If Possible find vulnerability of demo web app along with server

 ## Got questions?